Preparing for Year 11 mock exams - November 2020

 BBC Bitesize Year 10 Daily Lessons - https://www.bbc.co.uk/bitesize/tags/zr7447h/year-10-lessons/1

-From 20 April, you’ll be able to access regular daily lessons in English and Maths, as well as other core subjects, in an expanded version of the BBC Bitesize website and also on special programmes broadcast on BBC iPlayer and BBC Red Button https://www.bbc.co.uk/bitesize
+From 20 April, students have had access to regular daily lessons in English and Maths, as well as other core subjects, in an expanded version of the BBC Bitesize website and also on special programmes broadcast on BBC iPlayer and BBC Red Button https://www.bbc.co.uk/bitesize

-BBC iPlayer and the Red Button service will host Bitesize Daily.
+BBC iPlayer and the Red Button service host Bitesize Daily.
 These are six different 20 minute shows, each designed to target a specific age group, from ages five to 14, and for pupils throughout the UK.
-Experts and teachers will be involved, covering what should be learned that day for the different year groups and key stages.
-Maths, Science and English will be covered in dedicated programmes, and other subjects such as History, Geography, Music and Art will also be covered.
+Experts and teachers are involved, covering what should be learned that day for the different year groups and key stages.
+Maths, Science and English are covered in dedicated programmes, and other subjects such as History, Geography, Music and Art will also be covered.

-For older students, BBC Four is also joining forces with Red Button for evening programmes to support the GCSE and A Level curriculum.
+For older students, BBC Four has joined forces with the Red Button for evening programmes to support the GCSE and A Level curriculum.

-In addition, BBC Sounds is also launching separate podcasts to support everyone learning at home.
-The daily shows, each around 10 minutes long, will link with content on Bitesize.
+In addition, BBC Sounds have launched separate podcasts to support everyone learning at home.
+The daily shows, each around 10 minutes long, link with content on Bitesize.